 Insofar as the transportation of goods is concerned, the interstate movement of cargo or freight ceases when the goods have arrived at the destination to which it was billed by the out-of-state shipper, and no deduction is permitted of the gross income derived from transporting the same from such point of destination in this state to another point within this state.
 Thus, freight is billed from San Francisco, or a foreign point, to Seattle.
 After arrival in Seattle it is transported to Spokane.
 No deduction is permitted of the gross income received for the transportation from Seattle to Spokane.
-Again, freight is billed from San Francisco, or a foreign point, to a line carrier's terminal, or a public warehouse in Seattle.
+Again, freight is billed from San Francisco, or a public warehouse in Seattle.
+After arrival in Seattle it is transported from Seattle to Spokane.
+No deduction is permitted of the gross income received for the transportation from Seattle to Spokane.
+Magain, freight is billed from San Francisco, or a foreign point, to a line carrier's terminal, or a public warehouse in Seattle.
 After arrival in Seattle it is transported from the line carrier's terminal or public warehouse to the buyer's place of business in Seattle.
 No deduction is permitted of the gross income received as transportation charges from the line carrier's terminal or public warehouse to the buyer's place of business in Seattle.